adobe/aem-core-cif-components/ui.apps/src/main/content/jcr_root/apps/core/cif/components/commerce/productcarousel/v1/productcarousel/README.md

 # Product Carousel (v1)

-Product Carousel component is a server side component written in HTL, allowing to display a list of featured products in a carousel style.
+Product Carousel component is a server-side component written in HTL, allowing to display a list of featured products in a carousel style.
 The product is retrieved from Magento via GraphQL.
-This component can be used on any experince page.
+This component can be used on any experience page.

 ## Features